vlocityinc/vlocity_build/README.md

 packExport: Export from a Salesforce org into a DataPack Directory
 packDeploy: Deploy all contents of a DataPacks Directory
 packBuildFile: Build a DataPacks Directory into a DataPack file of
 packExpandFile: Create a DataPack Directory from a previosuly exported file
-packImport: Import contents of a DataPack file

 When running a DataPack Job through ANT, the "vlocity.dataPackJob" property will be the job run.
 A property in a build.properties file can be overridden with:
 ```bash